nvnsudharsan/SOLWEIG-GPU/README.md

 ## Required input datasets
 - Building digital surface model (DSM) which has builings + digital elevation model (DEM)
 - DEM
 - Tree DSM which has only the height of vegetation (no DEM)
+- Meteorological forcing using own meterological text file prepared using Urban Multi-scale Environmental Predictor (UMEP), ERA-5 or WRF output netCDF files.

 ## Installation